apolichenco/earing-pair-finder/README.md

    * Have a look at earings you're selling
    * Be able to change the price or completely delete a listing
    * Can create a new listing for a new earing you want to sell
+   * Can't make a new listing over $150
    * Can also create a new category of earing
    * Can stay logged in even after refreshing the page
    * Can also logout once you are done